ENTER THE 2026 ASC

 8. INFORMATION AND LEGALS

-8.1 By entering The IFAC Handa Australian Singing Competition (“the Competition”) you agree to comply with the terms and conditions attached to each Scholarship, Prize or Award.
+8.1 By entering the IFAC Handa Australian Singing Competition (“the Competition”) you agree to comply with the terms and conditions attached to each Scholarship, Prize or Award.

 8.2 The duration of any Scholarship will be for the period necessary for the successful recipient to complete the program of study undertaken.

-8.3 All awards must be drawn within five (5) years of the recipient winning unless an alternative agreement is reached or stipulated in the prize fact sheet.
+8.3 All awards must be drawn within five (5) years of the recipient winning unless an alternative agreement is reached or stipulated in the ‘Prize Fact Sheet’.
 Requests for funds must be made in writing, with a budget detailing the proposed use.

 8.4 The Competition and Music & Opera Singers Trust Limited (“MOST®”) takes no responsibility for the acceptance of scholarships, which involve overseas travel.
 This decision is taken solely at the discretion of the recipient.
 Recipients are advised to check the current status of the country in question with the Australian Government’s Department of Foreign Affairs at the time of travel.